capactio/capact/docs/investigation/multi-cluster/README.md

 #### Admiralty

 Admiralty is a multi-cluster scheduler.
 They have a [blog post](https://admiralty.io/blog/2019/01/17/running-argo-workflows-across-multiple-kubernetes-clusters) about integration with Argo Workflows.
 Unfortunately, the tutorial is out-dated.
-You can no longer enforce placement with the `multicluster.admiralty.io/clustername` annotation as they replaced that with a more idiomatic node selector.
+You can no longer enforce placement with the `multicluster.admiralty.io/clustername` annotation, as they replaced that with a more idiomatic node selector.

-To support
+The Admiralty needs to be installed both on the "control plane" and "target" Kubernetes clusters.
+To make it easier we

 We have a dedicate Action to register an external cluster.
-Thanks to that we can install the Action to prepare that cluster for multi-support ..
+Thanks to that, we can install the Action to prepare that cluster for multi-support ..